solewniczak/mwparallelparser/README.rst

 ------------

 The mwparallelparser is avaliable through `Python Package Index`_;
-you can install the latest release with ``pip install mwparserfromhell``
+you can install the latest release with ``pip install mwparallelparser``

 Usage
 -----